 Art lovers are spoiled for choice in London with famous galleries hosting works by the most revered artists.

-Located on the River Thames near Tower Bridge the Design Museum offers an inspiring insight into the world of design with exhibitions on fashion, architecture, furniture, graphic, product, transport and digital design.
-Alongside an engaging programme of temporary exhibitions, talks and family activities, visitors can also enjoy the Design Museum’s Collection which includes a classic British telephone box, traffic lights, early computers and mobile phone designs as well fashion and furniture, providing an inspired introduction into the world of design.
+Located on the River Thames, near Tower Bridge, the Design Museum offers an inspiring insight into the world of design, with exhibitions on fashion, architecture, furniture, graphic, product, transport and digital design.
+Alongside an engaging programme of temporary exhibitions, talks and family activities, visitors can also enjoy the Design Museum’s Collection which includes a classic British telephone box, traffic lights, early computers and mobile phone designs as well as fashion and furniture, providing an inspired introduction into the world of design.

 The National Gallery displays over 2000 Western European paintings from the Middle Ages to the 20th Century.
 Discover inspiring art by Botticelli, Leonardo da Vinci, Rembrandt, Gainsborough, Turner, Renoir and Van Gogh.
 Admission is free.
 There are special exhibitions, lectures, audio-visual programmes, guided tours and holiday events for the whole family.

 Somerset House is an imposing neo-classical building in the heart of the city.
 During the summer months 55 fountains dance in the courtyard and in winter you can skate on London’s favourite ice rink.
 Somerset House also hosts open-air concerts and films, contemporary art and design exhibitions, family workshops and free guided tours of spaces usually hidden to visitors.

 Home to the Royal Watercolour Society and the Royal Society of Painter-Printmakers, Bankside Gallery shows a changing programme of exhibitions which includes contemporary watercolours and original prints by members of the two societies.
 Almost all works are available for sale and the gallery’s bookshop stocks a wide range of books, materials and cards for art lovers.